For Non-Rutgers Business School students

 Please note that if you intend to transfer into the Business School, none of the “200” level courses required for the minor, will transfer in except for Financial Accounting 33:010:272.
 Additionally, no more than two transfer courses taken outside of Rutgers Business School can be applied to the BA minor.

 Goals of the Minor

 - To acquire an understanding of the theories, principles, and practices in the foundations of business (accounting, finance, management, marketing, supply chain management).

 - To acquire the knowledge and understanding of the terminology used in business

 How to Apply

-Students must apply and be admitted to the Business Administration minor in order to be recognized as enrolled.
-Given the limited space that is available, admission will be on a first come, first served basis for eligible students.
+Students must apply and be admitted to the Business Administration minor to be recognized as enrolled.

-Eligibility to be admitted into the minor requires the student to meet all of the following criteria:
+Eligibility to be admitted into the minor requires the student to meet all the following criteria: